-For a born and fed bayou boy like me, eating light in the summer makes up for the countless pounds of boiled crawfish I consumed this spring.
-And it gives me pause for the endless bowls of gumbo to come this fall.
-That’s why today’s fresh Salmon and Shrimp Salad featuring poached salmon and sautéed shrimp dressed lightly with a tart grapefruit vinaigrette is perfectly timed for June.
-Like many culinary-focused Southern Louisianans, I just call it a “break in the action.”
-But in Southern California, it’s a year-round way of life, and my friends Kari and James wouldn’t have it any other way.
+Today’s fresh Salmon and Shrimp Salad featuring poached salmon and sautéed shrimp dressed lightly with a tart grapefruit vinaigrette is perfectly timed for summer.
+Like many culinary-focused Southern Louisianans, I enjoy delicious ingredients even if they are not locally sourced.
+Salmon is one of those.
+But in Southern California, having access to the best of everything tasty is a year-round way of life, and my friends Kari and James wouldn’t have it any other way.

 The Weavers–James produces movies, and Kari produces the most delectable dishes I’ve ever tasted—have become close friends ever since Kari’s visit to our home in Louisiana a few years ago (remember the Caesar Salad story?).
 Professionally trained, Kari is a personal chef and caterer that focuses on the tony Beverly Hills crowd with her brand of fresh and light recipes.
 And on a recent trip, I had the opportunity to cook with her.